 Employers are becoming more aware of the need to take time off for mental health now, and you often don’t have to specify your illness anyway.
 You deserve it.
 Remove yourself from the situation.
 Use the time away to recharge your batteries to come back fighting in a week or month’s time.

 - Take a daily break from technology.
 Set a time each day when you completely disconnect.
 Put away your laptop, turn off your phone, and stop checking your email.
-Being constantly reachable, and constantly staring at a screen of some sort not only gives you tired eyes, but the blue light can hinder healthy sleep, but it can also send constant jolt of cortisol through your body as you twitch at every notification sound and scramble to respond to every whim while you disregard your own needs and right to downtime.
+Being constantly reachable, and constantly staring at a screen of some sort not only gives you tired eyes, but the blue light can hinder healthy sleep, but it can also send a constant jolt of cortisol through your body as you twitch at every notification sound and scramble to respond to every whim while you disregard your own needs and right to downtime.
 We all need some quality time alone to switch off and reflect each day for a healthy perspective on life – that message can wait!

 - Nourish your creative side.
 Creativity is a powerful antidote to burnout.
 Try something new, start a fun project, or resume a favorite hobby.
 Choose activities that have nothing to do with work or whatever is causing your stress.